 The Colliders are Jim Kennedy on guitar, Hank Burnett on drums, and Bill Enderlin on bass, three guys who have played a whole lotta years, if you added them up.
 They've done the Top-40 gigs, they've recorded and hustled original songs, played the concert halls and the honky-tonks, they've fronted bands and played behind other people, and now they are lucky enough to play the music they love.
 The material is classic rockabilly, blues and honky-tonk from back in the day, mostly rockabilly-ish tunes with a big beat.
 Most of the songs date back to the days before the Beatles showed up on Ed Sullivan, back before guys in suits figured out there were millions to be made out of this rowdy noise the kids called "rock and roll."
 Back when the music was real.

 Where are The Colliders playing?
 Check the band's Performance schedule

 Here is an approximate list of the songs The Colliders perform: Song list

 Be a fan - click "Like" on our Facebook page for updates and news, not too often, always informative!

-Something new - The Colliders have a Jango radio station.
+The Colliders have a Jango radio station.
 You can listen and comment -- leave us your email address if you like what you hear. -- Hey, speaking of Jango, click HERE to read the comments people have left for us at our Jango channel.